-0 uestion 2016-17 Response 2017-18 Response Qu estion 2016-17 Response 2017-18 Response 1.
+Qu estion 2017-18 Response 2018-19 Response 1.
 How does the Audit Committee exercise oversight of management's processes for identifying and responding to the risks of fraud within the audited body and the internal control that management has established to mitigate those risks?
 This is reflected in the Audit Committee's Terms of Reference and the reports as set out in the Forward Work Programme for the Committee.
 This is reflected in the Audit Committee's Terms of Reference and the reports as set out in the Forward Work Programme for the Committee.
 2. Are you aware of any instances of actual, suspected or alleged fraud with the audited body since 1 April 2017?
 All allegations are taken seriously and investigated.
 Whilst issues are reported, they will be deemed significant where they can be substantiated and reflected in the Council's Annual Governance Statement if appropriate.
-In 2015/16 control issues surrounding Contract management were identified and as a result of significant input from the Managing Director and Corporate Management Team, together with Internal Audit these issues have now been addressed.
-A comprehensive training programme has been rolled out for Senior Management covering contract and procurement training together with Project Management training.
-There has been no indication that fraud is evident within the system.
 All allegations are taken seriously and investigated.
 Whilst issues are reported, they will be deemed significant where they can be substantiated and reflected in the Council's Annual Governance Statement if appropriate.